jivanyatra/zalgolib/README.md

 * Markers from other languages such as Arabic, Hebrew, Hindi, Bengali, Oriya, Malayalam, Tamil, etc.

 These python lists can be added to in your script, but you'll have to recalculate the lengths (since length calculation from the module is done at import).
 Conversely, you can just append the characters to `diacritics.py` as you see fit, either by adding them to the list or adding them as new lists.

+### To-Do

+* add additional readily-available diacritics
+* add variability to number of diacritics added per character
+  * based on text input
+  * make parameter available for adjusting
+  * perhaps add option for random variability?
+* add scaffolding to publish to PyPI
+* publish to PyPI

 ### License